-[ Additional Information ] Either of this course or "New Environmental Engineering II, advanced" can be dealt as "Asian Environmental Engineering".
-PowerPoint slides are main teaching materials in the lectures, and their hard copies are distributed to the students.
+[Additional Information] PowerPoint slides are main teaching materials in the lectures, and their hard copies are distributed to the students.
 In addition, a list of technical terms and difficult English words is given to the students with their explanation and Japanese translation.